 Bike Skills Parks

-Longhorn Bike Skills Park
+Longhorn Bike Skills Park at Rim Country Middle School

-Bike skills parks provide a safe, engaging environment where kids can learn and sharpen their mountain biking skills—building physical fitness, confidence, and a love for the outdoors.
+Bike skills parks provide a safe, engaging environment where kids can learn and sharpen their mountain biking skills, building physical fitness, confidence, and a love for the outdoors.
 The park also serves as a valuable recreational area for families, encouraging active lifestyles and community connection.

 Mountain View Preparatory (MVP)